Echinacea purpurea: Taxonomy

+Echinacea is derived from Greek, meaning 'spiny one', in reference to the spiny sea urchins 'εχίνοι' which the ripe flower heads of species of this genus resemble.
+The epithet purpurea means 'reddish-purple'.

+The species was named Rudbeckia purpurea by Carl Linnaeus in 1753.
+Linnaeus took the placement in the genus Rudbeckia from Jan Frederik Gronovius.
+He and Linnaeus based the name on a description under the name "Chrysanthemum americanum" given by Leonard Plukenet, published in 1696.
+In 1794, Conrad Moench placed it in genus Echinacea as Echinacea purpurea.

+In 1818, Thomas Nuttall described what he thought to be a variety and named it Rudbeckia purpurea var. serotina.
+In 1823, Robert Sweet raised this variety to the rank of species as Rudbeckia serotina.
+In 1832, George Don moved it to the genus Echinacea as Echinacea serotina.
+In 2001, Shannon Binns et al. discovered a misapplication of the name Echinacea purpurea (L.) Moench for the taxon correctly named Echinacea serotina (Nutt.)
+G.Don in 1832.
+The authors proposed to conserve the name with a conserved type so as not to change a long standing name which would have caused confusion among gardeners and herbalists.

+Distribution and habitat

+Echinacea purpurea is native to parts of eastern North America and present to some extent in the wild in much of the eastern, southeastern and midwestern United States as well as in the Canadian Province of Ontario.
+It is most common in the Ozarks, the Mississippi Valley, and the Ohio Valley.
+Its habitats include dry open woods, prairies, and barrens.

 Cultivation

 Echinacea purpurea is grown as an ornamental plant in temperate regions.
-It is ideal for curbs, walkways or beds.
+It is ideal for curbs, walkways, or beds.
 The flowers can also go into the composition of fresh bouquets.
 Numerous cultivars have been developed for flower quality and plant form.
 The plant grows in sun or light shade.
 It thrives in either dry or moist soil and can tolerate drought once established.
-The cultivars 'Ruby Giant' and ='Elbrook' have gained the Royal Horticultural Society's Award of Garden Merit.
+The cultivars 'Ruby Giant' and 'Elbrook' have gained the Royal Horticultural Society's Award of Garden Merit.

 Propagation

 Echinacea purpurea is propagated either vegetatively or from seeds.
 Useful vegetative techniques include division, root cuttings, and basal cuttings.
 Clumps can be divided, or broken into smaller bunches, which is normally done in the spring or autumn.
 Cuttings made from roots that are "pencil-sized" will develop into plants when started in late autumn or early winter.
 Cuttings of basal shoots in the spring may be rooted when treated with rooting hormones, such as IBA at 1000 ppm.

 Seed germination occurs best with daily temperature fluctuations or after stratification, which help to end dormancy.
 Seeds may be started indoors in advance of the growing season or outdoors after the growing season has started.